 Childhood Halloween & Teal Pumpkin Exploration

-As a child, I never missed a Halloween.
+As a child, I never missed a Halloween, even with many severe food allergies.
 I loved to dress up!
 I trick or treated.
 I had safety rules to follow like my friends and neighbors.
 The only differences were that my rules were more specific due to severe food allergies.
 I wasn’t upset.
 I didn’t feel left out.
 Just as in all other areas of my life, my “normal” was different than everyone else.

 Growing up on a cul-de-sac, my neighbors and I would dress up to go trick or treating together with our parents.
 We had to wait until arriving home to eat.
 An adult sorted all the treats at whichever home we